-The Patatas will continue to expand both the e-learning program and our network of collaborative partners in other communities in Asia.
+The Patatas is constantly expanding the e-learning program and the network of collaborative partners in Asia.
 To find out more information about Digi-Eskwela and how you can contribute, contact us at firstname.lastname@example.org.

-You can find out more about Tiwala Kids and Communities here and get updates from their Facebook Page.
+You can find out more about Tiwala Kids and Communities here.